Sheshkon/typing-game/README.md

 ## Features

 *   **Multiple Levels:** Progress through different levels with varying word lengths and speeds.
+*   **Multiplayer Mode:** Challenge a friend in a real-time typing race.
+You can create a private game room and share a unique link with your opponent to start the competition.
+*   **Multiple Languages:** English, French, Germany, Russian.
+*   **Advanced Game Statistics:** Track your performance with detailed statistics.
 *   **Sound Effects:** Audio cues for successful and unsuccessful keystrokes.
 *   **Interactive Sprites:** Visual elements that make the game more engaging.
 *   **Reactive UI:** Built with Vue.js for a smooth and responsive user experience.